Ekweeconfractus

 The genus contains only a single known species, Ekweeconfractus amorui.
 The full scientific name of type species translates as "broken fox of stone".
 Known from a single skull with an intact cranium, it is estimated to have weighed around 15 kg, similar in size to a large fox.
 The researchers who described and named the fossil were able to conduct a CT scan of the cranial cavity, revealing that the animal had a comparatively large neocortex for the overall size of its brain, and an estimated encephalisation quotient of 0.54, similar to that of other contemporary African hyaenodonts, but lower than that of Hyaenodon.

-Phylogeny

-The phylogenetic relationships of genus Ekweeconfractus are shown in the following cladogram: